Zoro Homepage

-Nuts are a basic piece of hardware that, when coupled with a compatible bolt, provide secure fastening in a variety of applications.
-With the wide array of different nuts available, determining exactly which nut to use for an application can sometimes be tough.
-This guide will review a broad range of nuts and some applications in which they're most commonly used.
+With such a wide array of different nuts available, however, determining exactly which nut to use for each application can be a difficult task.
+In this guide, we'll review a broad range of nuts as well as the applications in which they're most commonly used.

 Hex Finish Nuts